-A linear drain means a shower with no tray and no step: water flows straight into the floor through a long slot drain.
-It looks sleek, works well for people with limited mobility and is easy to clean.
-But fitting one is nothing like installing a regular shower tray.
-You need a properly graded screed, reliable waterproofing and a precise connection to the waste pipe.
-In new builds on Wilanow, flats on Mokotow, houses in Zoliborz — every building has its own floor conditions and screed depth.
-If you are planning a tray-free shower, call a professional for a site survey.
-We install linear drains regularly and know where mistakes are most commonly made.
+A linear drain gives you a shower with no tray and no step: the water runs straight into the floor through a long slot drain.
+It looks neat, suits people with limited mobility and is simple to keep clean.
+But installing one is nothing like fitting a standard shower tray.
+You need the screed laid to the right fall, dependable waterproofing and an accurate connection to the waste pipe.
+In new builds on Wilanow, flats on Mokotow, houses in Zoliborz — each property comes with its own floor setup and screed depth.
+If you are thinking about a tray-free shower, book a professional site survey first.
+We fit linear drains on a regular basis and know exactly where people most often get it wrong.

 How much does installation cost

-The price depends on the drain length, construction type (tile-insert, grated or slot), the existing screed thickness, whether it needs rebuilding and the extent of waterproofing.
-If the screed is thin you may need to raise the entire floor level or chase a channel for the waste pipe.
-Installing a drain in a finished bathroom is harder than during a full renovation.
-Current prices for all bathroom work are in the table below.
-Fixings and sealant are included; the drain unit and waterproofing materials are supplied by the client.
+The cost depends on the drain length, the construction type (tile-insert, grated or slot), the current screed thickness, whether it has to be rebuilt and how much waterproofing is needed.
+If the screed is shallow, you may have to raise the whole floor level or cut a channel for the waste pipe.
+Fitting a drain in an already finished bathroom is more difficult than doing it during a full renovation.
+Up-to-date prices for all bathroom work are listed in the table below.
+Fixings and sealant are included; the drain unit and waterproofing materials are provided by the client.

 | Service | min | max |